Want to know how to make mom friends now that you’re a new single mom?

 RELATED: HOW TO INSTANTLY RECHARGE YOUR LIFE

-WHAT DO YOU WANT IN A MOM FRIEND
+WHAT DO YOU WANT IN A FRIEND AS A SINGLE MOM

 You want and need your own person but it’s so difficult to find real mom friends.
 The kind who totally gets you because her life is just like yours.The friend who: